nkg114mc/c-gomoku-cli/README.md

    * gauntlet for `n>2`: `G(e1, ..., en) = G(e1, e2) + G(e1, e3) + ... + G(e1, en)`.
 There are `n-1` pairs.
    * round-robin for `n>2`: `RR(e1, ..., en) = G(e1, ..., en) + RR(e2, ..., en)`.
 There are `n(n-1)/2` pairs.
    * using `-rounds` repeats the tournament `-rounds` times.
 The number of games played for each pair is therefore `-games * -rounds`.
+ * `loseonly`: In a gauntlet tournament, only save games, messages and samples that first engine loses.
+This option is only effective when specifying `gauntlet`.
  * `repeat`: Repeat each opening twice, with each engine playing both sides.
  * `sprt [elo0=E0] elo1=E1 [alpha=A] [beta=B]`: Performs a Sequential Probability Ratio Test for `H1: elo=E1` vs `H0: elo=E0`, where `alpha` is the type I error probability (false positive), and `beta` is type II error probability (false negative).
 Default values are `elo0=0`, and `alpha=beta=0.05`.
 This can only be used in matches between two players.
  * `log`: Write all I/O communication with engines to file(s).
 This produces `c-gomoku-cli.id.log`, where `id` is the thread id (range `1..concurrency`).
 Note that all communications (including error messages) starting with `[id]` mean within the context of thread number `id`, which tells you which log file to inspect (id = 0 is the main thread, which does not product a log file, but simply writes to stdout).